DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 With the burial concluded, Strahd’s bats take off into the air, vanishing up into the mist surrounding the base of Castle Ravenloft.

 Donavich takes the bats’ presence as a bad omen.
 In a surprisingly lucid moment, he warns the players and Ismark of a Barovian superstition that young women with red hair often find that ill luck travels beside them, and asks if Ireena plans to remain in Barovia now that the Devil has awoken.
-If told that Ireena intends to leave, Donavich suggests she and the players travel to the Abbey of Saint Markovia in Krezk, which was once a bastion of good, and may yet still offer some protection.
+If told that Ireena and the players intend to leave, Donavich suggests the Abbey of St. Markovia in Krezk as an eventual destination.
+He notes it was once a bastion of good, and may yet still offer some protection.

+> [!lore] **Who Knows of the Abbey?**
+> All Barovians know that the Abbey of St. Markovia lies in the village of Krezk.
+Most outside of Krezk are unsure as to whether it still operates, though rumors abound that Strahd destroyed it long ago, leaving nothing more than ghosts to haunt its halls.
+A few Vallakians, including Father Lucian Petrovich of St. Andral's Church, know that the Abbey was reopened more than one hundred years ago, but none beyond Krezk know that the Abbey's current abbot is the same man who reopened its doors over a century ago.

 ### Return to the Mansion
-When the players return to the burgomaster’s manor following the burial, [[Non-Player Characters#Ireena Kolyana|Ireena]] meets them with a hot breakfast prepared.
-She and [[Non-Player Characters#Ismark Kolyanovich|Ismark]] then engage the players in a discussion of their next steps, which largely proceeds as follows unless redirected by the players:
+When the players return to the burgomaster’s manor following the burial, [[Non-Player Characters#Ireena Kolyana|Ireena]] and [[Non-Player Characters#Ismark Kolyanovich|Ismark]] prepare a light breakfast while speaking with the players about their next steps.
+The conversation largely proceeds as follows unless redirected by the players:

 * Ismark confirms that St. Andral's Church in Vallaki is Ireena's destination.
 * Ireena asks the players about their destination or plans in Vallaki, as well as whether they expect to make any stops along the road there.